 - Do flueless gas fires cause condensation?
 All of our flueless gas fires are designed to supplement central heating and should be used as a secondary heat source only.
 Therefore, the background ambient temperature of the room will prevent any moisture from condensing on colder surfaces such as single glazed windows.

 - Do flueless fires need an air vent in the room?
 Most heating appliances need ventilation to maintain the correct level of oxygen in the room.
 All of our flueless gas appliances installed in the UK require only 100cm² of additional purpose provided ventilation.*

 *For installation in the Republic of Ireland, two fixed openings are required with a minimum effective opening each of 60cm².
 Both ventilators should be fitted on the same wall, one at high level and one low level with a minimum vertical separation of 160cm.

 Gas Fires UK - Browse the full range today!

-When it comes to choosing the right gas fire for your home, we know you’ll want a wide range to choose from and exceptional product quality when you’ve found the perfect fire for you.
-Our extensive gas fires and surrounds range features over 100 individual fires and has been specifically created over the last 30 years to cover almost any style or design.
+When it comes to choosing the right gas fireplace and surround for your home, we know you’ll want a wide range to choose from and exceptional product quality when you’ve found the perfect fire for you.
+Our extensive range features over 100 individual fires and has been specifically created over the last 30 years to cover almost any style or design.
 Add that touch of quality to a room or make one of our gas fires the focal point of your home.

-We understand that more traditionally decorated homes will need a gas fire to match, which is why we have several traditional gas fire designs to choose from.
-Similarly, a more contemporary home will want a sleek and modern gas fire to complete the look - something we also offer within our range.
+We understand that more traditionally decorated homes will need the fire to match, which is why we have several traditional fire designs to choose from.
+Similarly, a more contemporary home will want a sleek and modern fire to complete the look - something we also offer within our range.